 Drawing Linear Perspective: One, Two, and Three points

 Circle Line Art School has created three in-depth videos that explain how to draw with one or more vanishing points.
-Each production is narrated step-by-step and demonstrates sketching a building (or buildings).
-All you need is your favorite set of drawing pencils, an eraser, and ruler.
+Each tutorial is narrated step-by-step and demonstrates sketching a building (or buildings).
+All you need is drawing paper, your favorite set of drawing pencils, an eraser, and ruler.

 Tips on How to Incorporate Atmospheric Perspective in Your Work